 Shop All Home Office Desks:

 Office Desks With Built-In Bookshelves

-You can also find small laptop desks that have bookshelves stuck to one side.
-Rather than the surface of the desk serving as one of the “shelves,” these bookshelves sit kitty corner to a narrow desk surface, making these a good option for use as corner desks or – if you’re feeling a little daring – small desks that extend out into your living room.
-As with ladder desks, these blend well with a larger bank of bookshelves, but also work well on their own, adding a small homey touch to a desk that’s just big enough to house a basic home office setup.
+You can also find desks that have bookshelves stuck to one side.
+Rather than the surface of the desk serving as one of the “shelves,” these bookshelves sit kitty corner to the desk surface, making these a good option for use as corner desks or – if you’re feeling a little daring – small desks that extend out into your living room.
+As with ladder desks, smaller desks in this style can blend well with a larger bank of bookshelves, while bigger ones tend to work better on their own, adding a small homey touch to your desk.

 If you’re worried about a multi-purpose desk/bookshelf getting in the way – especially having the desk surface jutting out from the “front” of the bookshelf – look for models that have pivoting or folding desktops.
-Rather than having a fixed T- or L-shaped design, these desks are adjustable, able to be converted into a long side-by-side desk and bookshelf, an L-shaped corner desk, or folded down to be a perfectly average looking bookshelf.
+Rather than having a fixed T- or L-shaped design, these desks are adjustable.
+Specifically, they can be converted into a long side-by-side desk and bookshelf, an L-shaped corner desk, or folded down to be a perfectly average looking bookshelf.
 If you want an office desk that’s truly incognito, this is definitely the way to go – but make sure the desk you’re looking at can be moved on demand, rather than fixed into a certain position at installation.

 Hutch-Style Display Desks